Woman holding religious cauldron

 Irish Nationals living in the UK or ROI are treated as Home students for Tuition Fee Purposes.

 This course may include optional field trips, usually in Chester and the North West region.
-The costs will vary depending on the destination but will likely be between £0 and £15 for travel.
-Participation on these trips is not required in order successfully to complete the course.
+The costs will vary depending on the destination, but are likely to be between £0 and £15 for travel.
+Participation on these trips is not required to successfully complete the course.

 Prof Paul Middleton